-Thank you for your interest in donating life-saving COVID-19 convalescent plasma.
-People who have recovered from COVID-19 have antibodies to the virus in their plasma that can help patients still fighting the coronavirus.
+Thank you for your interest in donating COVID-19 convalescent plasma.
+People who have recovered from COVID-19 have antibodies to the coronavirus in their plasma that can help patients still fighting COVID-19.

 If you have recently donated at OneBlood and had an COVID-19 antibody positive test result, we will simply need to verify your record and can get you scheduled to donate convalescent plasma.
 Call 407-858-4939 to speak with our convalescent plasma team.

 If you are a physician or clinician with a potential COVID-19 convalescent plasma donor, please follow our clinician intake path here.

 COVID-19 convalescent plasma is plasma collected from people who have recovered from COVID-19.
 People who recover from COVID-19 have developed antibodies to the coronavirus that remain in the plasma portion of their blood.
 Transfusing the plasma that contains the antibodies into a person still fighting the disease can provide a boost to the patient’s immune system and potentially help them recover.
 COVID-19 convalescent plasma is a treatment that the Food and Drug Administration (FDA) has granted emergency use authorization to use in treating COVID-19 patients.